inlife/nexrender/README.md

 This way you (if you are using network rendering) you can not only deliver assets to the target platform but also dynamically replace them.

+>Note: if `layerName` is used for footage file asset, it should always contain the extension in the name as well.

 ### Example

 ```json